 Prices are based on double-occupancy in hotel rooms.
 If you're coming alone, or you would prefer a single room, there is a $950 single room supplement.
 If you prefer a roommate, we will do what we can to connect you with another tour member coming alone—though we cannot promise.
 After the final payment deadline, room changes cannot be guaranteed.

 Payment is most easily made by check (US and UK citizens), credit or debit card, PayPal, money order, bank wire, Venmo, or Western Union.

 Checks: make out to T&R and mail to 957 Shy Lane, Marietta GA 30060.
 (Britons: UK cheques may be sent to our UK address.
 Use exchange rate for day you post check, for example at xe.com.
 Or pay with any major credit or debit card (+3%), or by PayPal (+4.4% processing outside the US, 3% inside) to dj@douglasjacoby for 'BST Israel 2024'.
-Debit & credit: send your details (no., exp., amount) in two separate emails (for security) to firstname.lastname@example.org.
+Debit & credit: send your details (card number, expiration date, amount) in two separate emails (for security) to firstname.lastname@example.org.
 For international bank wire (there is a $15 bank charge), contact us.
 Or pay by Western Union or Venmo (@douglas-jacoby-1 —no charge).
 Choose the method best for you, and email your choice.

 The deposit is $300.
 If you’re paying in full, of course, the deposit is included in your total.
 (Please read this, even if you are sure you won't cancel.)